Dosa (1 Piece), Tomato Chutney (1 Tablespoon) and Coconut Chutney (1 Tablespoon)

 Portion Control

-Reduce the portion size of dosa and chutneys.
-Smaller portions can lead to smaller glucose spikes.
+Reduce the portion size of dosa and chutneys to limit the carbohydrate intake, which can contribute to glucose spikes.

 Fiber Addition

-Incorporate a side of leafy greens or a salad with your meal.
-Foods like spinach, kale, or lettuce can help slow down sugar absorption.
+Incorporate a side of leafy greens or a salad with your meal to add fiber, which can help slow down glucose absorption.

 Protein Inclusion

-Add a source of protein to your meal, such as a small serving of paneer or grilled chicken.
+Add a source of protein such as eggs or paneer to your meal.
 Protein can help stabilize blood sugar levels.

 Activity Post-Meal